LeonDLotter/ABAnnotate/README.md

 ### <a name="usage_advanced"></a>Advanced

-You can define various options and provide precomputed data:
+You can define various options and provide precomputed data (see below).
+You can also use your own parcellation, but will then have to generate a custom ABA gene expression dataset.
+All options are shown in [`example/customization.md`](example/example_customization.md).

 ```matlab
 opt = struct();